Pirates vs. Athletics Player Props Betting Odds

 Reynolds Stats

-- Reynolds has collected 60 hits with 17 doubles, three triples, seven home runs and 18 walks.
+- Reynolds has 61 hits with 17 doubles, three triples, seven home runs and 20 walks.
 He has driven in 37 runs with eight stolen bases.

 Reynolds Recent Games